Bridging Visa – Do I Have One Or Don’t I?

 Do you think that as soon as you have applied for a visa onshore, your existing visa is automatically replaced?
-Well – its very dangerous to assume this!
+Well – it is very dangerous to assume this!

 The DIBP can issue these visas for a fixed period.
 For example, you might be without a visa and need a week or so to get things in order before you can exit Australia – Immigration will often grant you this type of visa for a fixed term which will allow you time to exit the country or lodge another application.

 Bridging Visa “In Effect”

 Although your bridging visa may be granted (and you may have received a letter from Immigration saying that you have been granted this visa) take care to note that this visa will usually only come “into effect” when your existing visa expires and will remain in place while your new visa application is being considered.

 For example, suppose you are a holder of a Subclass 600 Visitor Visa.
 And you apply for a Subclass 457 Temporary Skilled Work Visa while onshore.
 You will not automatically become the holder of a BV as soon as you make that 457 visa application.
 You will still be on your Subclass 600 until it expires.
 Your bridging visa will usually kick in, if at all, immediately upon the expiry of your Subclass 600 Visitor Visa.

 Bridging Visa “Never In Effect”

 It is very possible that the DIBP decides your 457 Visa Application while your Subclass 600 Visa is still in effect.
 This means the bridging visa granted to you in association with your Subclass 457 Visa Application will be extinguished and never come into effect.

 Bridging Visa – Practice Tip!